 - Smoke at 200°F (93°C) for 1-1.5 hours until the fish flakes easily.

-Pair your smoked corbina with a tangy slaw or crusty bread to balance the richness.
+Pair your smoked corbina with a tangy slaw or crusty bread.
+This balances the richness.

 Ceviche: A No-Cook Option